New voice: Inaugural parade announcer since 1957 replaced

 WASHINGTON (AP) — For the first time in six decades, a new voice will lead this year’s presidential inaugural parade.

-Eighty-nine-year-old Charlie Brotman has been the announcer for every inaugural parade since Dwight D. Eisenhower’s second term in 1957.
-But local news media organizations report that President-Elect Donald Trump’s Presidential Inaugural Committee has picked a new lead announcer.
+Charlie Brotman, 89, has been the announcer for every inaugural parade since Dwight D. Eisenhower’s second term in 1957.
+But President-Elect Donald Trump’s Presidential Inaugural Committee has picked a new lead announcer, local news media outlets reported.

-Brotman told WJLA-TV that he was “heartbroken” by the decision.
+Brotman, who found out that he lost the job in an email, told WJLA-TV that he was “heartbroken” by the decision.

-The new lead announcer will be Steve Ray, a freelance announcer, audio engineer and producer.
-The 58-year-old tells media outlets that he’s not replacing Brotman; he just happens to be the guy “who’s next.”
-He called Brotman “a legend.”
+“I’m disappointed,” Brotman told The Washington Post.
+“I know I can do it.
+I know that I’ve done it many, many times.
+They ask me every time and it’s such an honor.”

 Most Read Stories